86challenge/rules/rules.typ

     + Replacing OE parts with newer/older OE parts is allowed (e.g. dampers, sway bars, etc).
     + No lightweight replacement parts are allowed (e.g. battery or lighter-than-OE trunk).
     + Removal of parts is prohibited, except the following: spare tire, floor mats, and included tools.
-    + OE-style, off-the-shelf dampers are allowed as long as they have: non-adjustable damping, non-adjustable ride-height, and unaltered valving.
+    + #highlight[The following unmodified OE-Replacement dampers are allowed: Bilstein B6 and KYB Excel G.]
     + #highlight[
         Replacement of the OE catback or axleback exhaust is allowed only using the following parts:
         #table(